 We plan to have a full weekend of fun!
 After your ride, grab a meal at Pack Forest and take advantage of the activities we’ll arrange for riders of all ages.
 We’ll have a program to celebrate the Courage you showed by riding and fundraising, and the Courage our Mary Bridge patients show every day.
-Stick around in the evening for music from a live band, a beer garden, and much more!
+Stick around in the evening for music from a live band, yoga, kids' activities, a beer garden, and much more!

 Apartments, cabins, houses, and dorms at Pack Forest and rooms at the Mill Village Motel are available at an additional cost for 2-day riders only on a first-come, first-served basis.
 Plenty of free camping is available on the Pack Forest campground, and we promise to make it fun and family-friendly!

-There are hotels available in surrounding towns, but riders will need to make their own reservations and find their own transportation.
+There are other hotels available in surrounding towns, but riders will need to make their own reservations and find their own transportation.

 Pedaling for kids can work up an appetite!
 We’ve got you covered.
 Lunch is included for all riders.
 For our 2-day riders participating in the Northwest Brew Thru, dinner on day 1 and breakfast on day 2 is also included.

 Meal tickets will be available for purchase for any 1-day riders who wish to stick around for dinner on Saturday evening and/or breakfast on Sunday morning.
 Family members are also welcome to purchase meal tickets at the event.
 Check back soon for menus, meal times, and meal ticket pricing.